open-mesh-mirror/batctl/README.rst

 How does it work ?
 ==================

-batctl uses the debugfs/batman_adv/bat0/socket device provided by the B.A.T.M.A.N. advanced kernel module to inject custom icmp packets into the data flow.
+batctl uses the raw packet sockets to inject custom icmp packets into the data flow.
 That's why ping and traceroute work almost like their IP based counterparts.
 Tcpdump was designed because B.A.T.M.A.N. advanced encapsulates all traffic within batman packets, so that the normal tcpdump would not recognize the packets.

 The bat-hosts file